Best Times to Visit London, United Kingdom

 Essential Travel Tips

-London weather is famously unpredictable – you can experience all four seasons in one day!
-Pack layers (t-shirt, jumper, light waterproof jacket) and a compact umbrella, even if the forecast looks sunny.
-Comfortable walking shoes are also an absolute must, as you'll be doing a lot of exploring on foot.
+Pack layers and a waterproof jacket, no matter the season.
+London weather is famously unpredictable; you can experience sunshine, rain, and wind all in one day.
+Comfortable walking shoes are also a must, as you'll be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.